2022 Mid-Atlantic Emmy Awards

 On September 28, 2019, several Ship students and alumni had the honor of representing SUTV News at the Mid-Atlantic Emmy Awards in Pittsburgh, PA.
 SUTV was honored with 2 nominations for work in Sports and Live Events broadcasting.
 The first nomination was for work in Shippensburg Football coverage in LIU Post at Shippensburg, directed and produced by Avery Quinn ('19).
 The second nomination was in Shippensburg Men's Basketball coverage in West Chester at Shippensburg, directed and produced by Jordan Handley ('20).

-At the ceremony, SUTV took home the Emmy for College/University Student Production Sports-Live Event with LIU Post at Shippensburg Football, marking the second Emmy for director/producer Avery Quinn.
+At the ceremony, SUTV took home the Collegiate Crystal for College/University Student Production Sports-Live Event with LIU Post at Shippensburg Football, marking the second win for director/producer Avery Quinn.

 2018 Mid-Atlantic Emmy Awards